-Miss South Africa Zozibini Tunzi Crowned Miss Universe 2019 – Landmark Victory For Black Beauty
+Miss South Africa Zozibini Tunzi Crowned Miss Universe 2019 — Landmark Victory For Black Beauty

 Zozibini Tunzi came as she was, and it was good enough to win the Miss Universe 2019 title.
 The model became the first woman in history to win the beauty pageant title rocking her natural afro-textured hair.

-Tunzi represented Miss South Africa when she was crowned as the winner on Sunday, December 8 at the Tyler Perry Studios in Atlanta, Georgia, USA, per People.
+Tunzi represented Miss South Africa when she was crowned the winner on Sunday, December 8 at the Tyler Perry Studios in Atlanta, Georgia, per People.
 She wowed the judges, fans, and audience with her poise and grace to take home the coveted crown.
 Tunzi is also the first titleholder to wear the new and impressive “Power of Unity” crown.

 Tunzi became the third South African to win the competition.
 Demi-Leigh Nel-Peters was crowned the most beautiful woman in the universe in 2017, 39 years after Margaret Gardiner was crowned in 1978.